 Gather information and complete a chronology/timeline of key events.

 Arrange a professionals meeting with agencies involved including GP/teacher/ nursery leader/paediatrician/social worker/police/mental health worker.
 Consider inviting named/designated professionals.
 Do not invite parents/carers to this meeting.

 The purpose of any professionals meeting is to gather and share information from a number of sources where there is concern about a child’s welfare.
 When this level of concern regards the potential for fabricated/induced illness, consideration must be given that this may be the differential diagnosis.

 The meeting should be minuted and actions agreed (see Aide memoire in Appendix 3).
 Due to the need for extreme care over confidentiality in these cases, each agency should follow their own local procedure for ensuring security of records.

 During the initial professionals meeting, if immediate harm is deemed likely, formally refer family to Children’s Social Care urgently and request advice and/or a strategy meeting.
 Call 01296 383962 (0800 999 7677 out of hours).
 Follow up with a Multi-Agency Referral Form (MARF).
 Legal advice may also be required.

-If no immediate harm is thought likely and fabricated illness is not suspected, ensure services are offered and/or provided as appropriate, including consideration of a referral seeking early help or child in need support from Children’s Social Care.
+If no immediate harm is thought likely and fabricated illness is not suspected, ensure services are offered and/or provided as appropriate, including consideration of a referral seeking early help (Early Help in Buckinghamshire is now provided by the Family Support Service) or child in need support from Children’s Social Care.

 Further professionals meetings may be required before a final decision can be made.
 Although this should not impact on due and timely consideration to the potential or actual harm to the child and prompt referral to Children’s Social Care.